PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 - Add grouping, breakdowns, formulas and person properties to the "events" and "persons" pages.
 - Make it possible to also see trends and funnels in the same interface.
 The filters should transform smoothly, e.g. the full "events" filter moves into the "step 1" box of the "funnels" filter when you click "start funnel from here".
+- This will require a lot of ideation and a big design sprint.

 ## What does the future hold?

+Iteration 2 will already bring a lot of challenges.
+Thinking further, here are two more ideas:

 ### "Query Apps"